Holiday Charity and Volunteering with Kids in New York City

 The holiday season is a time when we gather together with loved ones, enjoy delicious meals and celebrate the year gone by.
 Unfortunately for those New Yorkers without homes or warm meals, the holidays can be a particularly difficult time.
 Volunteering is a wonderful way to help those in need--and it can be extra-special when the kids join in too.

 Since the abundance of volunteering opportunities in the city can be overwhelming, we've rounded up some resources and websites to get you started.
 No matter where you live, how old your children are or what your family is interested in, there is sure to be a program to fit your holiday volunteering desires.
-Although we aren't focusing particularly on Hurricane Sandy relief efforts, several of the organizations listed provide services for those affected by the storm.

 Places to Volunteer